jarvenja/tauplayer/README.md

 ## License

-This project is licensed under _GPL License v3_ - see the _LICENSE.md_ file for details.
+This project is licensed under _GPL License v3_.
+See the [LICENSE](https://github.com/jarvenja/tauplayer/blob/main/LICENSE) file for details.